Highlander (film): Plot

-In 1985, Connor MacLeod encounters an old enemy, Iman Fasil, in the parking garage of Madison Square Garden.
-After a sword duel, MacLeod beheads Fasil and triggers a powerful energy release—known as a Quickening—that affects the immediate surroundings, destroying many cars.
-After Connor hides his sword in the garage's ceiling, NYPD officers detain him for murder but later release him due to lack of evidence.
+In 1985 New York, Connor MacLeod encounters an old enemy, Iman Fasil, in the parking garage of Madison Square Garden.
+After a sword duel, Connor beheads Fasil and absorbs a powerful release of energy from his body, then hides his sword in the garage's ceiling.
+NYPD officers detain him on suspicion of murder but lack evidence to hold him.

 Connor's history is revealed through a series of flashbacks.
-In the Scottish Highlands in 1536, Connor enters his first battle as the Fraser Clan is at war with the MacLeod Clan.
-The Frasers are aided by an outlander warrior, the Kurgan, in exchange for his right to slay Connor.
-In battle, the Kurgan fatally stabs Connor, but is driven off before he can finish him.
-Inexplicably, Connor makes a complete recovery, compelling his lover Kate and his cousin Dougal to accuse him of witchcraft.
+In the Scottish Highlands in 1536, Connor fights against the rival Fraser clan as a warrior of the MacLeod clan.
+The Frasers are aided by an outlander knight in exchange for his right to slay Connor.
+In battle, the knight fatally stabs Connor but is driven off by his clansmen.
+After Connor makes a complete recovery, his lover Kate and his cousin Dougal accuse him of witchcraft.
 The clan wishes to kill him, but his other cousin, chieftain Angus, mercifully exiles him.
-Connor wanders the highlands, becomes a blacksmith and marries a woman named Heather MacDonald.
+Connor quietly settles into a new life as a blacksmith and marries a woman named Heather MacDonald.

-Juan Sánchez Villa-Lobos Ramírez, a swordsman from Spain, finds Connor after tracking the Kurgan to Scotland.
-He explains that he, Connor, the Kurgan and others like them were born immortals and are destined to battle each other, save on holy ground.
-Under the overriding belief of all immortals ("In the end, there can be only one"), the few who shall be left will be drawn to a faraway land for the Gathering, the final battle for the Prize, the power of all the immortals through time.
-Ramírez reveals that immortals cannot have children and believes they must ensure evil people like the Kurgan do not win the Prize, or else humanity will suffer an eternity of darkness.